ethman/Slakh/README.md

 | Lakh MIDI Dataset [1] | 176,581  | 10,521   | 1+       | 129                     |
 | **Slakh2100**         | **2100** | **145**  | **4-48** | **34**                  |

+For more analysis, see our paper presented at WASPAA 2019.

 ## Construction of Slakh <a name="construction"></a>